dbr/vedirect-rs/README.md

 Currently only implements the "Text-mode" (read only) interface,

 > The VE.Direct interface includes two modes: Text-mode and the HEX-mode.
 The purpose of the Text-mode is to make retrieving information extremely simple.
 The product will periodically transmit all run-time fields.
 The HEX-mode allows not only to read data but also write data, for example, change settings.

+## Status

+Early development.

+- [x] Initial protocol parser
+- [x] Initial mapping of most useful BMV 700 fields
+- [ ] More complete testing of parser
+- [ ] Mapping of all fields of BMV
+- [ ] Mapping of all fields for MPPT
+- [ ] Mapping of all fields for inverters